-NMJC employees and students who violate the alcohol / drug policy may be informed about and referred to services to assist them in determining whether they are abusing drugs and alcohol or are chemically dependent.
+College employees and students who violate the alcohol / drug policy may be informed about and referred to services to assist them in determining whether they are abusing drugs and alcohol or are chemically dependent.
 If a problem is found to exist, the individual may be referred to resources to assist him/her in overcoming the drug or alcohol abuse pattern.

-NMJC will review its Alcohol and Drug Abuse Prevention Program every 2 years to determine its effectiveness and implement changes to the program as needed, and to ensure that the disciplinary sanctions applied by NMJC are consistently enforced.
-The last review was during 2018.
+The College will review its Alcohol and Drug Abuse Prevention Program every 2 years to determine its effectiveness and implement changes to the program as needed, and to ensure that the disciplinary sanctions applied by the College are consistently enforced.
+The last review was during 2022.